OfficeDev/office-scripts-docs/docs/develop/best-practices.md

 ## Use the Action Recorder to learn new features

 Excel does a lot of things.
 Most of them can be scripted.
 The Action Recorder records your Excel actions and translates them into code.
-This is the easiest way to learn about how different features work Office Scripts.
+This is the easiest way to learn about how different features work with Office Scripts.
 If you need code for a specific action, switch to the Action Recorder, perform the actions, select **Copy as code**, and paste the resulting code into your script.

 :::image type="content" source="../images/action-recorder-copy-code.png" alt-text="The Action Recorder task pane with the 'Copy as code' button highlighted.":::